Español Search

 How we define health equity

 Health equity is achieved when every person living in Colorado has the opportunity to attain their full health potential, and no one is disadvantaged from achieving this potential because of any socially determined circumstances.
-(Adapted from the Centers for Disease Control and Prevention)
+(Adapted from the Centers for Disease Control and Prevention, December 2024)

 We serve under-resourced people living in Colorado who are historically and/or systemically disadvantaged.